alisonkestrel22/iNat-Together-2026-events/README.md

 3. The regenerated `index.html` replaces the old one in this repo (Add file → Upload files → same filename → Commit).
 4. GitHub Pages picks up the change automatically within a minute or so — no need to touch the wiki embed.

-The iNaturalist Places CSV export refreshes weekly (Fridays), so refresh timing is generally tied to that cadence.
+The iNaturalist Places CSV export refreshes weekly, so refresh timing is generally tied to that cadence.
 If a project references a Place created very recently (after the last export), it's resolved individually via a live API lookup instead of falling through.

 ## Known limitations